 If your great Pyrenees have a fear of water, I’m pretty sure he will not swim ever.
 So he/she have to overcome this problem.

 It doesn’t matter how brave they are on the land.
-They will completely fearful of the water if you make something worse.
+They will be completely fearful of the water if you make something worse.
 So be gentle and slow.

 - Don’t be hurry.
 Take him into the water slowly.
 Whenever he feels something uncontrollable for them, help him out.
 Then let him know that he isn’t alone.

 - Before taking your dog into the swimming pool, let him play in a Dog swimming pool.
 It would help him to be familiar with water.